-Some useful terms to know before we get started:
+Some useful terms to know before getting started:

 • Tree view:

-The tree view shows you at glance where you are in the hierarchical organisation of the material.
+The tree view shows users at a glance where they are in the hierarchical organisation of the material.
 It is a contextual and navigation element located in the context menu for archival descriptions, places, and subjects.
-It shows the current record’s relationships to other records, with links, e.g. the hierarchical placement of archival descriptions within a fonds, or the hierarchical placement of a term (such as a subject or place) within a taxonomy.
+It shows the current record’s relationships to other records, with links, e.g. the hierarchical placement of archival descriptions within fonds, or the hierarchical placement of a term within a taxonomy.
 The tree view can also be used for navigation.

 Holdings is a generic term referring to the records and other materials held by archival institutions.
 In AtoM a list of holdings is displayed in the context menu on archival institution view pages.